 It can be said that a crisis never met a regulation it didn’t like.
 The fact is, a crisis does not create regulations, the U.S. government agencies do through legislation enacted by Congress.
-During a crisis, legislation can come out of the woodwork and attach themselves to various bills that showcase Congress is actively responding to the crisis, good or bad.
+During a crisis, legislation can come out of the woodwork and attach itself to various bills that showcase Congress is actively responding to the crisis, good or bad.
 Two such potential pieces of legislation have the framework to impact the industry that we serve.

 The first potential legislation is Boost Amendment 194 attached to the highway bill set to pass through the House and onto the Senate.
 The amendment increases the current minimum insurance requirement for commercial vehicle drivers from $750,000 to $2 million.
 Advocates for the amendment speak to the liability requirement not being changed since 1980 and not being adjusted for inflation.
 Opponents of the amendment speak to the additional expense smaller carriers will be burdened with, forcing some smaller carriers out of business.

 The second piece of legislation working its way through the House is H.R.
 7457.
 This legislation will require brokers and carriers that contract a carrier to transport a load to properly qualify the carrier by validating proper registration with the FMCSA.
 Secondly, the carrier must have the minimum required insurance and, lastly, determine if the carrier has ever been placed out of service at the carrier level for any reason.